damir77d/Creating-normalized-difference-vegetation-index-time-series-for-chosen-districts/README.md

 * Volzhskiy bulvar is a boulevard next to where I live
 * Vorobyevi Gori - hills covered with trees

+Subsetting have been performed through SNAP.

+Main libraries used: numpy, pandas, geopandas, matplotlib.

 ![NDVI](ndvi-background.png)